Glad-analytics/Glad-analytics/README.md

 Welcome to my GitHub!
 I'm passionate about using data, code, and creativity to solve real-world problems and build useful tools.
 ## 🧑‍💻 About Me

-- 🎓 MSc candidate in Artificial Intelligence & Data Science @ University of Hull (2024–2025)
+- 🎓 MSc Artificial Intelligence & Data Science University of Hull (2024–2025)
 - 🔬 Research : Anomaly detection in global seismology data, developing ML models to flag unusual seismic patterns and understand shifts in human activity over time.
 - 🔍 Interests: Machine Learning, Data Analytics, NLP, Computer Vision
 - 🛠️ Strong believer in using tech for good and driving meaningful impact